changkun/modern-cpp-tutorial/book/en-us/09-others.md

 ### `long long int`

 `long long int` is not the first to be introduced in C++11.
-In fact, as early as C99, `long long int` has been included in the C standard, so most compilers already support it.
+As early as C99, `long long int` has been included in the C standard, so most compilers already support it.
 C++11 now formally incorporate it into the standard library, specifying a `long long int` type with at least 64 bits.

 ## 9.2 `noexcept` and Its Operations

 One of the big advantages of C++ over C is that
 C++ itself defines a complete set of exception handling mechanisms.
 However, before C++11, almost no one used to write an exception declaration expression after the function name.
 Starting from C++11, this mechanism was deprecated, so we will not discuss or introduce the previous mechanism.
 How to work and how to use it, you should not take the initiative to understand it.

 C++11 simplifies exception declarations into two cases: